Blinken heads to Saudi Arabia amid strained ties, Israel normalization in mind

 U.S. officials briefing reporters on the trip last week said there was an "ongoing conversation regarding the promotion of human rights and fundamental freedoms" with Saudi Arabia but they declined to say if Blinken would seek any guarantees from the Saudis on the issue.

-(Additional reporting by Arshad Mohammed and Simon Lewis Reporting by Humeyra Pamuk and Leslie Adler)
+(Additional reporting by Arshad Mohammed, Simon Lewis and Aziz El Yaakoubi; Editing by Leslie Adler and Sharon Singleton)

 ((humeyra.pamuk@thomsonreuters.com; +1 202 3105694; Reuters Messaging: Twitter: @humeyra_pamuk))